jasalmeron/java-platform-group-challenge/README.md

    $ java -jar target/task-manager-1.0-SNAPSHOT.jar db migrate src/main/resources/config.yml && java -jar target/task-manager-1.0-SNAPSHOT.jar server src/main/resources/config.yml`
    ```

-## 2. Run tests and generate report
+## 2. Run tests and generate report against the running application

-On top of the generated tests during the build which includes the already commented HTML report of acceptance test using JGiven, once the application is running and with an empty table `task` in the database it can be performed a suite of tests that generates an HTML report.
+On top of the generated tests during the build which includes the already commented HTML report of acceptance test using [JGiven](https://jgiven.org/), once the application is running and with an empty table `task` in the database it can be performed a suite of tests that generates an HTML report.

 For that, firstly is required to have installed `node.js` and `npm`.
-If not, here you have a [handy guide] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+If not, here you have a [handy guide] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Then, install newman, which is a tool to execute tests and generate reports for Postman collections, and its plugin for generate HTML reports:
 ```